 -

-Cooling is average during long sessions
+Cooling is only average during longer sessions

 -